 When the edge of your toenail curves into your skin and continues growing, you have an ingrown toenail — a potentially painful condition.
-At Yavapai Foot and Ankle Center, Todd Cox, DPM, and Blake Peterson, DPM, have experience providing immediate relief from ingrown toenails so you can get back to your daily activities.
+At Yavapai Foot and Ankle Center, Todd Cox, DPM, have experience providing immediate relief from ingrown toenails so you can get back to your daily activities.
 To get relief from an ingrown toenail, call the Prescott, Arizona, office or schedule an appointment online.

 An ingrown toenail is a condition that occurs when the edge of your toenail grows into the surrounding skin.
 It can be painful and usually happens to your big toe as a result of: